dhogborg/atnetgo/README.md

 Using the binary you don't need to provide your own Netatmo AppID and Client secret.

-## Setup
+## Building
+Only neccessary if modifying the source.
+Otherwhise, look for a prebuilt binary under releases.

+1. `make setup` to install godep, the tooling used for building.
 1. Create a Netatmo app ID: https://dev.netatmo.com/dev/createapp, put the ID and the Client Secret in the secrets.go file (follow instructions in secrets.example.go).
-2. Use your netatmo credentials, perferably as environment variables to avoid storing passwords in your .bash_history
+1. `make build` to build the project with your current platform. `make all` to build all configured platforms separatly and package them for release.
+1. `make install` to build and install the binary in your $GOPATH/bin folder.
-3. Run atnetgo with the `list` command to see what's on your account.
+1. Run atnetgo with the `pretty` command to see what's on your account.
-4. Use `--station` and `--module` to specify a single module to print
+1. Use `--station` and `--module` to filter by name.

+Perferably specify your credentials as environment variables to avoid storing passwords in your .bash_history

 ## Examples
 #### Print all stations and all modules